hongkuntian/comp551-applied-machine-learning/README.md

 A subsequent [report](project2/writeup.pdf) was written to indicate our results and findings.

-## TODO: Project 3
+## Project 3
 The given task was to implement a Multilayer Perceptron from scratch, including its backpropagation and a mini-batch gradient descent algorithm.
 Additionally, we were to develop a Convolutional Neural Network using PyTorch.
-Both models were trained on the CIFAR10 dataset.
+Both models were trained on the [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset.
 The accuracies and losses of training and validation splits were recorded during training.
 We compared both models and their performance.

-A subsequent report was written to indicate our results and findings.
+A subsequent [report](project3/writeup.pdf) was written to indicate our results and findings.